ryanstraight/cyber-dimensions-oer/README.md

 through systematic implementation.
 The methodology offers several advantages over traditional case study development:

-- Based on successful case studies used at University of Arizona and other institutions
+- Based on successful case studies used at University of Arizona
-- Grounded in constructivist learning theory and problem-based learning research
+- Grounded in constructivist learning theory, problem-based learning, and posthuman pedagogical research
 - Provides adaptable framework for diverse institutional contexts and learning objectives
 - Enables deep understanding of both theory and practice behind